Rapidly changing attitudes toward Western design (Taishō, Part 2A)

 A corollary term, yōkan (洋館), came into being at this same time, meaning “Western-style buildings”, but just as with the culinary term, it referred to the Japanese version of European architecture, focused particularly on the Meiji and Taishō eras.
 After Taishō, it’s simply referred to as kindai kenchiku (近代建築), “modern architecture”.

-The move from wholesale borrowing to assimilation can be seen in how attitudes toward Western architecture changed between Meiji and Taishō.
+The move from wholesale borrowing to adaptation can be seen in how attitudes toward Western architecture changed between Meiji and Taishō.
 In Meiji, Japan didn’t wait passively for Western ideas to arrive on its shores, it sought them voraciously, sending hundreds of scholars, diplomats, businessmen, etc. abroad to be schooled in the most modern thinking available.
-The Iwakura Mission (岩倉使節団, Iwakura Shisetsudan) was one such venture that was particularly large and well known, with over 100 individuals participating in a three-year (1871–1873) tour of the United States and Europe.
+The Iwakura Mission (岩倉使節団, Iwakura Shisetsudan) was one particularly large and well-known venture, with over 100 individuals participating in a three-year (1871–1873) tour of the United States and Europe.
 The main objectives of the mission were to begin renegotiation of treaties with these powers, as well as making a thorough study of the modern industrial, political, military, and educational systems in the countries visited.
 Foreign experts were also invited to Japan to share their knowledge, and these factors together spurred Japan’s industrial revolution.

-But the expatriate pair’s plans for a Japanese branch office together with a grand Hausmannesque redesign of Tokyo’s city plan fell through, partly because of the massive budgetary requirements, but still moreso because of a growing backlash against copying Western architecture.
-Even design icon Frank Lloyd Wright, whose Imperial Hotel (teikoku hoteru, 帝国ホテル) was to be a fixture of Tokyo from Taishō until the its demolition in the ’60s returned home rather than remaining to see it completed.
-The building and architect are much more fondly thought of by the Japanese today.
+But the expatriate pair’s plans for a Japanese branch office together with a grand Hausmannesque redesign of Tokyo fell through, partly because of the massive budgetary requirements, but still more so because of a growing backlash against Western architects.
+Even design icon Frank Lloyd Wright, whose Imperial Hotel (teikoku hoteru, 帝国ホテル) was to be a fixture of Tokyo from Taishō until its demolition in the ’60s, returned home rather than remaining to see it completed.

 Read Subsequent Articles in this Series